 Our operations require us to attract, hire, develop and retain a high-quality workforce to provide a superior customer experience.
-This includes key individuals in leadership and specialty roles, as well as a very large number of drivers, technicians and other front-line and back-office team members necessary to provide our environmental services.
+This includes key individuals in leadership and specialty roles, as well as a very large number of drivers, technicians and other front-line and back-office team members necessary to provide our services.

 We experience significant competition to hire and retain individuals for certain front-line positions, such as commercial truck drivers, from within and outside our industry.
-This competition may come from other waste management companies, but it also comes from other employers who hire drivers and maintain fleets, such as companies that provide courier delivery services, including United Parcel Service, Inc. and FedEx Corporation, as well as from a tightening labor market.
+This competition comes from other waste management companies as well as other employers who hire drivers and maintain fleets, such as companies that provide courier delivery services, including United Parcel Service, Inc., FedEx Corporation and Amazon, as well as from a tightening labor market.
 As a result, certain positions currently experience, have historically experienced, and may experience in the future, high turnover rates or labor shortages, which can lead to increased recruiting, training and retention costs.
 If we are unable to hire and retain sufficient numbers of drivers to service our collection and disposal routes and mechanics to maintain our trucks, our financial condition and operating results could be materially impacted.
-Additionally, the market for employees that serve on our digital team is highly competitive.
-As we have accelerated our investments in our digital platform, it is increasingly important that we are able to attract and retain employees with the skills and expertise necessary to implement and manage our technology-led strategy.
 We also compete to attract skilled business leaders, and our own key team members are sought after by our competitors and other companies.
 We make significant investments, and engage in extensive internal succession planning, to provide us with a robust pipeline of future leaders.
 If we are not able to attract, hire, develop and retain a high-quality workforce with the necessary skills and expertise, as well as key leaders, or if we experience significant employee turnover, it can result in business and strategic disruption, increased costs, and loss of institutional knowledge, which could negatively impact our results of operations.
 Also see Item 1A.
-"Risk Factors - We are subject to general macroeconomic risks in the waste industry that are impacted by economic factors out
+"Risk Factors - We are subject to general macroeconomic risks in the waste industry that are impacted by economic factors outside of our control, which, if realized, may adversely affect our business, operating results and financial performance" of this Annual Report on Form 10-K.